bingecode15/Surfing_App/README.md

 ## Surfing App - Flutter UI
-We created a simple and clean Surfing application UI using Flutter.
+We created a simple and clean Surfing Social application UI using Flutter.

 [Watch it on Youtube]()